aws-samples/aws-get-started-workshop/content/03-dev/02-set-up-common-dev-network.md

 {{< toc >}}

-## 1. Review Initial Network Design
+## 1. Review initial network design

 As mentioned in the [Initial Development Environment Solution Overview]({{< relref "01-review-dev-solution" >}}), it's recommended that you start with a single centrally managed development VPC that has a set of public and private subnets of which only the private subnets will be shared across all team development AWS accounts.